suwesh/suwesh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Computer Science and Engineering graduate from National Institute of Technology Rourkela.
+I'm a Computer Science and Engineering graduate from National Institute of Technology Rourkela, with a strong focus on building intelligent and autonomous systems and data engineering solutions.

 A data-driven personal website
 ======